taskworld/test-bed/README.md

 ## How to use it?

 1. Install test-bed.
+(Note: Please use Node 6.)

     ```
     npm install --save-dev test-bed
     ```

-2. Create a `webpack.config.test-bed.js` with your webpack configuration.
+2. Create a `webpack.config.test-bed.js` file with your webpack configuration.

     - `entry` should be set to the test entry file.
 For example, `./test-entry.js`.